ast-hugger/fabulae/text/pressurised.md

 Holmes resumed his pacing, his brow furrowed with recollection.

-'I found myself particularly concerned for the safety of Professor Thripp and Mr. Marsh—the two men most intimately connected with the machine, and therefore the most likely targets of any malevolence directed at it.
+'Not knowing that, I found myself particularly concerned for the safety of Professor Thripp and Mr. Marsh—the two men most intimately connected with the machine, and therefore the most likely targets of any malevolence directed at it.
 The machine's cryptic prophecy weighed upon my mind: "The next shall be the one who asks without understanding."
 Who could that refer to, if not the men who operated the device daily, posing queries without comprehending what forces they might be unleashing?'

 He paused and glanced toward the door through which Lestrade had departed.

 'It was for this reason that I did not object when Inspector Lestrade proposed to detain Mr. Marsh for questioning.
 Indeed, I encouraged him to do so—and suggested that Professor Thripp himself might be a suspect.
-Lestrade, I knew, would be flattered by my apparent agreement with his deductions.'
+I expected, Lestrade, that you would be flattered by my apparent agreement with your deductions.'
 A ghost of a smile crossed Holmes's features.
 'And where, after all, could two men be safer than in the custody of Scotland Yard?
 Whatever danger threatened them, it could not reach them in a police cell.'

 Holmes moved toward the fireplace at the far end of the Green Salon, gazing into its cold grate as though seeing another fire entirely.